jedinym/sqc-text/main.typ

 methods used to obtain the macromolecular data @pdb-format-guides.

 // TODO: explain what is a residue in PDB
-// TODO: mention that large structures can be split into several files Unfortunately, the lines of the file are fixed-width as the format is based on the original 80 column punched card @pdb-history.
-Because of this, the number of atoms, residues and chain identificators in the file is limited.
+// TODO: maybe mention that large structures can be split into several files Unfortunately, the lines of the file are fixed-width as the format is based on the original 80 column punched card @pdb-history.
+Because of this, limitations exist on the stored structure:

+- Maximum 100000 atoms in structure
+- Maximum 10000 residues in one chain
+- Maximum 62 chains in structure

 This renders the format less suitable for handling very large structures.

-// TODO: describe limitations more
-Some attempts have been made to improve the format over the years (e.g. the hybrid-36 counting system for atom and residue numbers @hybrid-36), but none of them have been particularly prevalent, as it would be difficult to adapt existing tools.
+Some attempts have been made to improve these limitations over the years (e.g. the hybrid-36 counting system for atom and residue numbers @hybrid-36), but none of them have been particularly prevalent, as it would be difficult to adapt existing tools.

 The PDB format has been deprecated by the Protein Data Bank in favor of the